JordanSpencerWu/old-website/_posts/book/2016/2016-10-04-zero-bugs-and-program-faster.md

 > Fail fast explained by Jim Shore: "When a problem occurs, the system fails immediately and visibly.
 Failing fast is a nonintuitive technique; it sounds like it would make your software more fragile, but it actually makes it more robust.
 Bugs are easier to find and fix, so fewer go into production.

-> The most important concept for proving code correctess is the preconditions and postcondition.
-The preconditions says what can be passed in to a function, and the postconditions describes the state after the function is complete.
+> The most important concept for proving code correctness is the preconditions and post condition.
+The preconditions says what can be passed in to a function, and the post conditions describes the state after the function is complete.

 > An invariant is always true.